davidthings/jebrish/board/jebrish/rg353x_minimal/readme.md

 ## Overview

 Provides an absolutely minimal system.
 There is no rootfs on the disk.
+Or perhaps there is no initramfs..

 Demonstrates UBoot-SPL, UBoot, and kernel.